Approximating linear response by nonintrusive shadowing algorithms

 \end{assumption}

-\begin{remark*} For our purpose, it suffices to assume only for the case where $\{u_n\}_{n\ge0}$ is a trajectory.
-An example satisfying this assumption is that both $X$ and $J_u$ are constant vector fields on $\R^M$, whose values are drawn from two independent Gaussian. \end{remark*}
+\begin{remark*} (1) An example satisfying this assumption is that both $X$ and $\Phi_u$ are constant vector fields on $\R^M$, whose values are drawn from two independent Gaussian.
+(2) For our purpose, it suffices to assume only for the case where $\{u_n\}_{n\in \Z}$ is a trajectory. \nax{ (3) Roughly speaking, lemma~\ref{t:JuX+} only needs the independence between $X$ and $\Phi_u$ at any one $u$; theorem~\ref{t:approximation} needs the independence at two $u$'s; theorem~\ref{t:convergeNI} and~\ref{t:sample error} need the independence on a full trajectory. } \end{remark*}

+This assumption is for quantifying the phenomenon that $X$ and $\Phi_u$ are not particularly aligned with the unstable subspace.
+This phenomenon is plausible, since typically $X$ and $\Phi_u$ are determined without any prior knowledge of the unstable direction.
+For example, in a chaotic flow over a cylinder \cite{Ni_CLV_cylinder}, $X$ is perturbation on the inlet condition, $\Phi$ is the drag/lift on the cylinder, hence, $X$ and $\Phi_u$ are only non-zero at the inlet and surface of the cylinder.
+On the other hand, the unstable modes are active mainly in the wake of the cylinder.
+The different active areas indicate that $X$ and $\Phi_u$ are at least not aligned with the unstable direction, if not exactly $\Phi_u P^+X=0$.

+Then we make a statistical assumption about \ree{the} decay of correlation.
+Roughly speaking, in equation~\eqref{e:decay1}, we assume the exponential decay of correlation starts from the zeroth term.